blackNoir2/dogstram/README.md

   Notably, I have deliberately excluded the use of JavaScript in my version.
 Consequently, the replicated site lacks the functionality observed in the original, such as automatic image changes.

 - **Result:**
-  This version represents my attempt to create a visually appealing and dog-centric frontend, focusing on the given site.
+  This version represents my attempt to create a visually appealing and dog-centric front-end, focusing on the given site.

 ## Key Features